GridTools/gt4py/docs/functional/architecture/0002-Field_View_Lowering.md

 * Yield correct Iterator IR with as little special-casing as possible
 * As simple and readable to code as possible
-* Avoid passing information down into subtree visitors (as long as that does not clash with simplicity and redability)
+* Avoid passing information down into subtree visitors (as long as that does not clash with simplicity and readability)

 ### Algorithm